cedi/cedi.github.io/content/post/devcontainer/index.md

 ---
 title: 'Devcontainer and VScode'
-subtitle: 'Let's talk about what devcontainers are, why they are cool, and why you should start using them today'
+subtitle: 'Lets talk about what devcontainers are, why they are cool, and why you should start using them today'
 summary: 'Devcontainers are dope and you should use them in VScode today!'
 authors:
 - cedi